Associate Professor Ljiljana Erakovic

 - Understanding Organisations, MGMT 211 (2014)

 Ljiljana is interested in supervising students who are willing to pursue a PhD or master’s thesis in the area of organisational governance.
-She is currently supervising six PhD students who research the following topics: network governance in the health sector, leadership identity of board directors, the ownership structure and roles of boards in privatised companies in Vietnam, organisational unlearning, governance challenges in not-for-profit organisations, and clinical governance.
+She is currently supervising seven PhD students who research the following topics: network governance in the health sector, leadership identity of board directors, the ownership structure and roles of boards in privatised companies in Vietnam, organisational unlearning, boards of directors and the 4th industrial revolution, clinical governance, and corporate social responsibility.

 |2008||The Best Paper Prize awarded at the 6th International Conference on Corporate Governance "The Evolution of Corporate Governance" in Birmingham, UK|